nix-community/flakelight/API_GUIDE.md

 initialization.
 It can optionally be a function taking the package set and returning such a string.

+`devShell.hardeningDisable` is a list of hardening options to disable.
+Setting it to `["all"]` disables all Nix hardening.

 `devShell.env` is for setting environment variables in the shell.
 It is an attribute set mapping variables to values.
 It can optionally be a function taking the package set and returning such an attribute set.